Virginia teacher says critical race theory has damaged community as frustrated parents demand changes

 A parent who spoke on the condition of anonymity told Fox News that people appeared to take pictures outside of their house after the list was compiled.
 The Loudoun County Sheriff's office wouldn't discuss specific allegations but confirmed to Fox News this week that an investigation into various allegations of harassment is underway.

 Multiple members of the group – V.R.
-Maddox, school board member Beth Barts, and Chairwoman Brenda Sheridan – did not respond to Fox News' request for comment.
+Maddox, Barts, and Chairwoman Brenda Sheridan – did not respond to Fox News' request for comment.

 In a LinkedIn message, member Jamie Neidig said she had received death threats and accused Gordon of posting her address on Twitter.
 Gordon, who moved and currently resides in South Carolina, told Fox News that he may have inadvertently posted her address by tweeting a public document.